 - Draw conclusions from experimental data;

-- Report in writing on performed experiments using LaTeX on a level adequate for scientific work, e.g. BSc. or MSc. project or articles in peer-reviewed international scientific journals;
+- Report in writing on experiments using LaTeX at a level adequate for scientific work, e.g. BSc. or MSc. project or manuscripts for peer-reviewed international scientific journals;

-A student will acquire competences to perform experiments independently, to perform numerical analysis of data and uncertainties and to report on results scientifically in the form of talks, reports and articles.
+Students will acquire the ability to both design and perform experiments independently, do numerical analysis of data and uncertainties and report on the results.

 - 7,5 ECTS